ashuk1109/token-swap-foundry/README.md

 - The swap will always adhere to the exchange rate.

-The contract is tested using the *Foundry Framework* Check the test/ folder for more details.
+The contract is tested using the *Foundry Framework*.
+Check the test/ folder for more details.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**